 Capitalistic with a capital C, in the US there are just so many more businesses of the same type compared to Australia, meaning much more competition.
 That’s even when you account for the huge population increase.
 Also, there are more regional chains, whereas in Aus, there tends to be mainly national chains.
 And each of those businesses is vying for your attention and will do much more than the ones in Aus to get you through their door.
 And if you, the consumer, are careful, disciplined, and strategic about it, you can make decent savings and score a lot of discounts or free stuff.

 Subscribe to your local newspaper to receive Manufacturers’ coupon booklets or see if they will be mailed out to you.
-Where we live in Georgia, we just get these coupon booklets mailed out to us so we don’t bother subscribing to the local paper.
-(Sorry, my local chief newspaper source).
+Where we live, we get a few of these coupon pages mailed out to us so we don’t bother subscribing to the local paper.
 Or go online and print from their websites:

 Sign up for free store credit cards- usually, a sales associate will offer it to you, but they are human too and are not bothered to promote or will forget on occasion, so if you haven’t been offered, ask if there is one available.
 Hold off from signing up for one if the credit card comes with a coupon until you are ready to make a big purchase from that store.

 Look out for supermarket/department store apps where you can clip digital coupons, e.g. Target Cartwheel; your regional grocery supermarket chain.